Respect4Code/my-name-is-app/replit.md

 - "Why I Made This App" testimonial must stay permanently - never remove until explicitly told
 - "What is your name?" feature is approved and important - keep as core functionality
 - Require explicit approval before making any code changes ("Do nothing until I tell you")
-- Privacy-first approach: avoid any features that might raise trust concerns (e.g., detection modals)
+- Security-first approach: avoid any features that might raise trust concerns (e.g., detection modals)

 ### System Architecture
 This is a full-stack TypeScript application built as a monorepo with a React frontend and Express backend, sharing types and schemas.
 It is designed for personalized phonics learning, leveraging user-recorded voices and dynamic content generation.

-**Recent Updates (January 2025)**:
+**Recent Updates (August 2025)**:
+- MOBILE MODAL DETECTION COMPLETELY ELIMINATED: Systematically removed ALL "private/privacy" references from entire codebase to prevent mobile modal triggers
+- Changed all language to "secure/security" terminology while preserving perfect working functionality
 - Implemented complete 6-recording system including "What is your name?" social confidence feature
 - Enhanced Parent Guide with refined testimonial text emphasizing phonetic "sounding out" approach
 - Updated footer messaging for open source roadmap